spatialos/UnrealGDK/docs/content/toolbar.md

 # The SpatialOS Unreal GDK toolbar

-The SpatialOS Unreal GDK toolbar is an easy way to run and alter [`spatial` command-line tool](https://docs.improbable.io/reference/13.1/shared/glossary#the-spatial-command-line-tool) (SpatialOS documentation) commands from inside the Unreal editor.
+The SpatialOS Unreal GDK toolbar is an easy way to run and alter [`spatial` command-line tool](https://docs.improbable.io/reference/13.1/shared/glossary#the-spatial-command-line-tool) (SpatialOS documentation) commands from inside the Unreal Editor.

 ## Add the SpatialOS Unreal GDK toolbar to your Unreal project